Children and Pets Playroom Carpet

 frieze carpets made of nylon.
 One says that it is 100% Continuous Heat-Set

 Nylon.
 The other is 100% WearOn;™ Nylon.
 What does this mean?
 Also, do you

 have an opinion on either of these brands: Milliken Carpets or Design Alliance?

-Also with respect to frieze carpets, does the pile length make a big difference
+Also with respect to frieze carpets, does the pile height make a big difference

 for durability and wear?
-One has a longer pile (however we prefer the color of
+One has a higher pile (however we prefer the color of

 this one) and seems to show footprints more than the other.

 Frieze is my favorite carpet style.
 It has

 higher tuft twist and is usually made of nylon.
 You